Twisted Metal III: Plot

 Twisted Metal 3 takes place in the year 2008, two years after Twisted Metal 2.
 The interactive environments of Twisted Metal III allow the player to roam the battlefields with few restrictions.
 The first level takes place in Hollywood, which was devastated by the "Great Earthquake of 2007".
 The second level, along with the Darkside boss fight, takes place in Washington, D.C. in front of the United States Capitol.
 The third level takes place in Wright-Patterson Air Force Base's Hangar 18, which houses a large spacecraft that can be accessed.
 The fourth level takes place in the North Pole near Santa Claus' workshop.
 The fifth level, along with the Minion boss fight, takes place in London, in which the clock tower that houses Big Ben can be destroyed.
-The sixth level takes place on the rooftops of Tōkyō Metropolis, while the seventh level takes place in Egypt near the Great Sphinx of Giza.
+The sixth level takes place on the rooftops of Tokyo, while the seventh level takes place in Egypt near the Great Sphinx of Giza.
 The eighth and final level, along with the Primeval boss fight, takes place in Calypso's personal blimp, in which defeated opponents continuously regenerate until the player destroys a regenerating device hidden in the level.

 Development

 After developing the first two games in the Twisted Metal series, SingleTrac were bought out by GT Interactive, which meant they could no longer develop for the series, since they were limited to producing games published by GT Interactive and Twisted Metal was property of Sony Computer Entertainment.
-It was initially announced that despite Twisted Metal III being developed by a Sony internal team instead, David Jaffe would head up development as he had for the first two games, but ultimately Jaffe was only credited in the game under "special thanks".
-Twisted Metal III runs in 60 frames per second as opposed to its predecessors which run in 30 frames per second.
+It was initially announced that despite Twisted Metal III being developed by a Sony internal team instead, David Jaffe would head up development as he had for the first two games, but ultimately development was taken over by 989 Studios (formerly Sony Interactive Studios America who produced the first two games) and Jaffe was only credited in the game under "special thanks".
+Twisted Metal III runs at 30 frames per second as opposed to its predecessors which run at 20 frames per second.